Crime prevention: Applications

 Neighborhoods can adopt various strategies to reduce violent crime.
 The broken windows theory, though widely disputed, posits that visible signs of disorder in neighborhoods may encourage criminal activity due to perceived weak social control.
 Research suggests that changes to the built environment can contribute to crime reduction.
 These changes include reducing the density of high-rise public housing, implementing zoning reforms, limiting the number of liquor licenses in a given area, and maintaining and securing vacant lots and buildings.

+In Colombia, the National Police uses an artificial-intelligence and data-analysis program to generate heat maps that visualize recorded crime activity.
+The information is used to plan patrol routes and allocation of police resources.